fpsom/ngs-data-integration/README.md

 print("5-3 TSS ranges")
 ```

-step B. find the ranges
+step B. find the overlapping ranges between the CpG and the LOC

 ```
 library(GenomicRanges)